Thursday, October 01, 2009

 Acid's Greatest #19: Brother Sun Sister Moon (1972)

-Graham Faulkner, bright-eyed with guileless spiritual ecstasy like Keith Moon crossed with Sam Rockwell, is great as Francis.
-As the lunar sister, Judi Bowker is so frail and beautiful with such long gorgeous blond hair that for me the biggest tragedy of Christendom is when they decide to cut it all off so she can join their muddy little holy order.
+Still the cast of BROTHER is tops: Graham Faulkner, bright-eyed with guileless spiritual ecstasy like Keith Moon crossed with Sam Rockwel; Judi Bowker, so frail and beautiful with such long gorgeous blond hair that for me the biggest tragedy of Christendom is when they decide to cut it all off so she can join their muddy little holy order.
 That's where my Christianity draws the line.
 Would you pick the lilies of the field right in fullest flower just to cut the heads off?
-My Christianity thus withered.

 Still, if I came across the post-awakening Francis in the fields outside Assisi, what would I do?
 Probably join him; lord knows I've joined up with hippies far dirtier and for far less noble reasons.
 Going after God is never a mistake, people!
 Following your heart takes guts, and the best Christians are the ones who bow their heads to lions daily.
-The rest of us forget and run, and are ripped to shreds, lifetime after lifetime.
+The rest of us forget and run off in fear, and are ripped to shreds, lifetime after lifetime.

 I never really lost my love of this movie, just pretended otherwise to look cool.